fmarino-ipzs/eid-it-wallet-docs/docs/en/architecture-overview.rst

   1. **Entity Onboarding and Federation**: This process ensures that only qualified and compliant Entities are registered within the IT-Wallet Federation.
 As a result of the registration process the Trust Registry is updated enabling all participants monitoring their ongoing federation status.
 This process may involve technical and security assessment and compliance checks to the requirements of the IT-Wallet ecosystem.

-  2. **Credential Issuance**: Digital Credential Providers establish secure connections with Authentic Sources to request verified user attributes through standardized APIs exposed via the National Digital Data Platform.
+  2. **Credential Issuance**: Credential Issuers establish secure connections with Authentic Sources to request verified user attributes through standardized APIs exposed via the National Digital Data Platform.
 This interaction ensures that Digital Credentials are based on authoritative, up-to-date information from official registries and databases while maintaining proper authorization and audit trails.

   3. **Credential Storage and Management**: IT-Wallet Solutions receive issued Digital Credentials from authorized providers and manage them securely on user devices.
 This relationship enables users to obtain verified Digital Credentials from multiple sources while maintaining full control over them.